FeastFramework/framework/docs/cli.md

 ### feast:job:listen

 ```
-php famine feast:job:listen --keepalive={true|false} {queues}
+php famine feast:job:listen --keepalive={true|false} --wait={seconds-to-wait} {queues}
 ```

 Listen for available jobs on the specified queues.
 Queues are separated by the pipe character.
 Keep Alive defaults to true.
-If no jobs are available, the worker will sleep for 10 seconds before checking again.
+If no jobs are available, the worker will sleep for the specified number of seconds passed to wait (default: 10) before checking again.
 All jobs are processed by the worker in a first-in, first-out manner.
 If a job fails, it is placed back into the queue and retried up to the maximum number of tries.

 ### feast:job:run-one